-Begovic first arrived in England in 2003, signing a youth contract with Portsmouth amidst interest from Tottenham.
+Begovic arrived in England in 2003 and signed a youth contract with Portsmouth amidst interest from Tottenham.

-After two years in Pompey's youth team, the Bosnian was sent out on loan to gain experience, first heading to Belgian side La Louviere and subsequently to Macclesfield Town.
+After two years in Pompey's youth team, he was sent out on loan to gain experience, first heading to Belgian side La Louviere and subsequently to Macclesfield Town.

-However, a knee injury cut short his stay in Cheshire and ultimately his season and it wasn't until August 2007 that Begovic was back playing again as he signed on a six-month loan for the Cherries.
+However, a knee injury cut short his stay in Cheshire and it was not until August 2007 that Begovic was back playing again as he signed a six-month loan for the Cherries.

 After a run in the team and a brief loan spell at Ipswich, Begovic caught the eye and attracted attention from Stoke City, taking up the option to join the Potters on a permanent basis from February 2010.